In this post, you’ll learn what is zero-based budgeting. And How to make one for managing your personal finances?

 If you use free budgeting apps then you may get low features as well.
 Some paid apps are expensive that you may not be able to afford.

 You also like: What Is a Debt Settlement?
 A Simple Technique to Negotiate

 Here I will briefly explain how the zero-based budgeting method is different from traditional, flexible, and envelope system methods.

 1. Traditional budgeting

-In this method, you build a personal budget on the basis of a previous month’s budget.
-In short, it reflects the previous period budget and you don’t need to build from scratch for each month.
+In this method, you build a personal budget on the basis of the previous month’s budget.
+In short, it reflects the previous period’s budget and you don’t need to build from scratch for each month.
 You make changes to the values of the existing budget and make a new budget.
 All the other process is the same like finding total and difference.

 2. Flexible budgeting

 In this method, you adjust the budget according to external factors.
 In simple words, you add and delete values.
 These variables and factors can be inflation, any unexpected expenses, or unpaid expense.
 You juggle your budget while reflecting on these variables.